Speech on Diwali

 Today, I am here to deliver a speech on Diwali.
-Diwali is referred to as the festival of lights.
-The excitement is understandable as all of the children and adults look forward to this wonderful festival with great eagerness and anticipation.
+Diwali is referred to as the ‘Festival of Lights.’
+The excitement is understandable as the children and adults look forward to this beautiful festival with great eagerness and anticipation.

-We can not only get away from our normal, worldly routine, but we can also reconnect with friends and relatives we haven't seen in a long time.
-The Ganesha and Lakshmi Puja, which is performed for all the gods and goddesses for blessings, prosperity, and riches, is the most special of all.
-We all feel blissful and happy as the whole atmosphere becomes energised and charged.
+We can not only get away from our regular, worldly routine but also reconnect with friends and relatives we haven't seen in a long time.
+The Ganesha and Lakshmi Puja, performed for all the gods and goddesses for blessings, prosperity, and riches, is the most special.
+We all feel blissful and happy as the atmosphere becomes energised and charged.

-We've all heard various versions of Diwali stories from our ancestors, and each household has its own version.
-Some of our families believe it commemorates the victory of good over evil, while others believe it honours Lakshmi, the Goddess of Riches, and Ganesha, the God of Knowledge.
-Diwali commemorates Lord Rama's, Sita's, and Lakshman's return to their ancestral home of "Ayodhya" after a 14-year exile, according to the Hindu epic Ramayana.
+We've all heard various versions of Diwali stories from our ancestors, and each household has its version.
+Some of the families believe it commemorates the victory of good over evil, while others believe it honours Lakshmi, the Goddess of Riches, and Ganesha, the God of Knowledge.
+However, the most popular of them is that Diwali commemorates Lord Rama's, Sita's, and Lakshman's return to their ancestral home of "Ayodhya" after a 14-year exile, according to the Hindu epic Ramayana.

-In the west and some northern parts of India, Diwali also marks the beginning of a new Hindu year.
+Diwali also marks the beginning of a new Hindu year in the west and some northern parts of India.
 The Sikh faith commemorates this day by lighting the Golden Temple in honour of their various Gurus.
-It is observed by followers of the Jain faith to commemorate Mahavira's attainment of Nirvana and enlightenment.
-As a result, India is a diverse society, and different religions have different perspectives on various festivals.
+It is observed by followers of the Jain faith to commemorate Lord Mahavira's attainment of Nirvana and enlightenment.
+As a result, India is a diverse society, and different religions have different perspectives on this festival.

 On this day, the lights represent the triumph of reality and light over darkness.
-This day encourages us to stay away from bad habits and do good deeds, as well as to stay on the right track in order to live a happier life.
+This day encourages us to stay away from bad habits, do good deeds, and stay on the right track to living happier lives.
 Special ceremonies and customs are observed on this day.
-On the main Diwali, they perform puja with many rituals.
+On the main Diwali night, people perform grand pujas with many rituals.

-Lord Rama is regarded by Hindus as a sign of purity and truthfulness.
-Diwali, according to them, takes us closer to our loved ones.
+Hindus regard Lord Rama as a sign of purity and truthfulness.
+Diwali; thus, according to them, the festival takes us closer to our loved ones.

 Short Speech on Diwali

 Today, I am here to deliver a short speech on Diwali.
-Diwali, also known as "Deepavali," is one of the most auspicious Hindu festivals celebrated in India and around the world.
-People all over the world celebrate the festival with great zeal and excitement.
-Despite the fact that it is a Hindu festival, people from all walks of life come together to celebrate the bright festival with crackers and fireworks.
+Diwali, also known as "Deepavali," is one of the most auspicious religious festivals celebrated in India and worldwide with great zeal and excitement.
+People from all walks come together to celebrate the bright festival with crackers and fireworks.

-After defeating the demon king Ravana, Hindus celebrate Diwali, which commemorates Lord Ram's return to Ayodhya with his wife Sita, brother Lakshman, and ardent devotee Hanuman.
+According to Hindu epic Ramayana, after defeating the demon king Ravana, Hindus celebrate Diwali to commemorate Lord Ram's return to Ayodhya with his wife Sita, brother Lakshman, and ardent devotee Hanuman.
 This religious festival commemorates the triumph of good over evil and light over darkness.

-People clean and paint their homes, stores, and other buildings during Diwali.
-On this day, they buy new clothing, presents, utensils, candy, and so on.
-It is regarded as a fortunate time to open new shops, houses, businesses, and collaborations, among other things.
+During Diwali, people clean and paint their homes, stores, and other buildings.
+On this day, they buy new clothing, presents, jewellery, utensils, candy, etc. It is also considered a good time to open new shops, houses, businesses, and collaborations, among other things.

-Dhanteras is regarded as an auspicious day for purchasing household items such as gold, silver, and other precious metals.
+Dhanteras, one of the days before Diwali, is an auspicious day for purchasing household items such as gold, silver, and other precious metals.
 This day is thought to be favourable for starting a new company.
-Narak Chaturdashi is the day when Lord Krishna killed the demon Narakasura, symbolising the triumph of light over darkness.
+Narak Chaturdashi was when Lord Krishna killed the demon Narakasura, symbolising the triumph of light over darkness.

-In the evening, people worship Goddess Lakshmi and Lord Ganesha by decorating their homes with Rangoli and Diya lights.
-Ganesh is the god of auspicious beginnings, and Lakshmi is the goddess of abundance.
+People worship Goddess Lakshmi and Lord Ganesha in the evening by decorating their homes with rangoli and diya lights.
+Lord Ganesh is the god of auspicious beginnings, and Lakshmi is the goddess of abundance.
 On Diwali, people light earthen diyas in the streets, markets, houses, and surroundings to wish for prosperity and well-being.

 10 Lines for Writing a Speech on Diwali for School Students

-Diwali is a light festival that celebrates the triumph of inner light over spiritual darkness.
+Diwali is a light festival celebrating inner light's triumph over spiritual darkness.

 It is a five-day festival that begins with Dhanteras and lasts until Diwali.
-During this period, people clean their homes and shop for gold and other utensils.
+During this period, people clean their homes and shop for gold and other ornaments.

 On this day, people honour Goddess Lakshmi, the goddess of riches and prosperity in our lives.

-On Diwali, rangoli decorations made of coloured powder, flour, and sand are very common, and they are considered auspicious.
+On Diwali, rangoli decorations made of coloured powder, flour, and sand are very common and considered auspicious.

 The festival's main day is devoted to Lakshmi Pooja, which is accompanied by delectable delicacies and fireworks.

-Diwali is a festival in which families and friends come together to celebrate brotherhood, love, and unity.
+Diwali is a festival where families and friends come together to celebrate brotherhood, love, and unity.